-Revocable living trusts are effective and useful estate planning tools.
+Revocable Living Trusts are effective and useful estate planning tools.
 Such trusts are used to avoid probate or to eliminate potential estate taxes.
 Revocable Living Trusts can be used to manage your property while you are living and therefore, are an effective way of planning for incapacity.
-They can hold property for minor children, ensuring that a trusted individual manages funds for the child until s/he is old enough to receive the resources.
+They can hold property for minor children, ensuring that a trusted individual manages funds for the child until they are old enough to receive the resources.

 Durable Power of Attorney

 Power of attorney gives a designated individual(s) the right to exercise powers that you already have.
 For example, you have the power to spend money, sell property, cash checks, withdraw money from the bank, and enter into contracts.
 Normally, no other person can exercise these legal rights for you.
 You have the right, however, to delegate your power to someone else to do those things for you.

 You do this by giving that person a “power of attorney.”
 Granting someone a power of attorney does not limit your rights, it nearly extends your authority to the other person to act on your behalf.
 The person to whom you give these powers is called your “agent” or “attorney-in-fact.”
 A “durable” power of attorney grants your agent the power to act on your behalf, even if you should become incapacitated in the future.
 Because these documents can easily be abused, you should choose your agents with caution.